wp-plugins/polymer-components/readme.txt

 == Description ==

 This plugin allows to add Polymer elements to your posts and pages, the same components used in Android Lollipop.
-You can use the HTML editor with the Polymer tags or the shortcode *[poly]* for all the elements.
+You can use the HTML editor with the Polymer tags directly or the shortcode *[poly]* for all the elements.
 The correct HTML libraries will be loaded automatically.
 Polymer website: http://www.polymer-project.org/

 Notice: Polymer is still in *developer* *preview*, some constructs may change in future.
 A modern browser is required to run Polymer web apps.